 Lenders have the ability to restructure loans.
 For example, they can place the delinquent payment(s) at the end of the loan.
 They can also work out other payment arrangements.

 The key here is to stay in touch with your lender.
-They don’t want the expense of foreclosing on your property no more than you want to lose it.
+They don’t want the expense of foreclosing on your property any more than you want to lose it.

 Be proactive by reaching out to your lender as soon as you see financial woes affecting your ability to pay your mortgage.